bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-crash-after-pointer.md

 This is a simplified example; in a real project, things would be more tangled.
 For example, the variable could be in a `struct` or a class `class`, and the program could use the string much later.

 To fix this program, you must make a copy of the string and not simply store the pointer.
-For example, you can use a {% include links/arduino/string/class %}, like so:
+For example, you can use a [`String`](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/), like so:

 ```c++
 String username;